Businessman, gardener, humanitarian Gene Gumfory dies

 “He’d bought a house for me,” she said, adding that he pulled off the surprise with help from extended family there.

-The couple wasn’t planning to move right away, but their trip back to Denton was filled with talk of what they’d bring from their long, successful lives in Texas back home to Mississippi.
+The couple weren’t planning to move right away, but their trip back to Denton was filled with talk of what they’d bring from their long, successful lives in Texas back home to Mississippi.

 Gumfory’s success in building the business from a single store in Denton came from his ability to both see and nurture the potential in others, his colleagues said.